Machine Gun Kelly (musician): Eminem

-Baker's feud with Eminem began on May 7, 2012, when he wrote a tweet saying that Eminem's daughter Hailie was "hot as fuck", despite her being 16 at the time.
+Baker's feud with Eminem began on May 7, 2012, when he wrote a tweet saying that Eminem's daughter Hailie was "hot as fuck"; he was 22 and she was 16 at the time.
 In an interview with WQHT on October 19, 2015, Baker alleged this led to Eminem blacklisting him from a number of radio stations.
 On May 16, 2017, Baker performed a freestyle for KPWR, which featured a line referencing Eminem's supposed banning of him from Shade 45.
 On March 1, 2018, Baker featured on a verse of Tech N9ne's song, "No Reason".
-Shortly after, on August 31, 2018, Eminem released his diss track, "Not Alike" where he claimed that Baker's verse on the song was about him.
+Shortly after, on August 31, 2018, Eminem released his diss track "Not Alike," where he claimed that Baker's verse on the song was about him.
 On September 3, 2018, Baker responded to this with his own diss track "Rap Devil".
 On September 12, 2018, Eminem released an interview with Sway Calloway through his YouTube channel where he discussed his reason behind the feud.
-On September 14, 2018, Eminem released "Killshot", in response to "Rap Devil".
+On September 14, 2018, Eminem released "Killshot," in response to "Rap Devil".

-On January 17, 2020, Eminem released the song "Unaccommodating", which featured a verse directed at Baker.
-On March 17, 2020, Baker released the song "Bullets with Names", featuring Young Thug, RJMrLA and Lil Duke, which featured a verse directed at Eminem.
-On December 18, 2020, Eminem released the song "Gnat".
-In this song, Eminem dissed Baker in the chorus.
-On December 15, 2021, Dr. Dre released a song titled "Gospel" off his new EP The Contract featuring Eminem and The D.O.C.
-In this song, Eminem dissed Baker again.
+On January 17, 2020, Eminem released the song "Unaccommodating," which featured a verse directed at Baker.
+On March 17, 2020, Baker released the song "Bullets with Names," featuring Young Thug, RJMrLA and Lil Duke, in which the chorus was directed at Eminem.
+On December 18, 2020, Eminem released the song "Gnat" as the lead single for his album Music to Be Murdered By: Side B, where Eminem dissed Baker in the chorus.
+On December 15, 2021, Dr. Dre released a song titled "Gospel" off his new EP The Contract featuring Eminem which also contained shots at Baker.

+In January 2022, fans speculated the feud would reignite after TikToker Hannah Neuman (@unluckyp1ckle) resurfaced a 2013 interview with Fuse.tv, wherein a then 23 year old Baker said he had a crush on an underage Kendall Jenner and wouldn't wait until she was 18 to pursue her.
+Baker continued the interview by praising other celebrities like Robert Plant and Axl Rose for their relationships with a 14 and 16 year old girl, respectively, prompting commenters to spotlight Baker's past comments about Hailie once again.
+In response to the backlash, Baker tweeted a quote from Eminem's song, "The Way I Am," furthering the speculation about the controversy rekindling their feud.
+Eminem declined to comment on either situation, however.